 How to get rid of back acne

 Bacne is a stubborn beast.
-Once irritation sets in, clogged pores and dry skin can make breakouts worse, which is why you need something that sloughs away flakes and grime.
+Once irritation sets in, clogged pores and dry skin can make breakouts worse, which is why you need something that sloughs away flakes and grime without further irritating your skin.
 I thought of making a back scrub to get rid of my back acne, but the logistics always throw me for a loop: how, exactly, am I supposed to apply it?

 Instead of struggling with that brain teaser, I went the easy route and made an exfoliating spray.
-Just spritz it on hard-to-reach areas and let ingredients like apple cider vinegar, essential oils, lemon juice and salicylic acid do the scrubbing for you.
+Just spritz it on hard-to-reach areas and let ingredients like apple cider vinegar, essential oils, lemon juice and salicylic acid naturally exfoliate for you.

 Acne Body Spray Ingredients